Mahrukhagha/SNAP/README.md

 # SNAP
-Earth Subsidence happened in Lahore SENTINAL-1A Satellite
+Earth Subsidence happened in Lahore
+Satellite Imagery taken from SENTINAL-1A